Edna & Harvey: The Breakout: Plot

 Edna awakes in a padded cell with her toy rabbit, Harvey, who she talks to throughout the game.
 She has no recollection of how she came to be in the cell and must escape.
 In order to do so, she navigates along the ventilation shafts and gathers friends (other inmates) as well.
-Such friends have mental issues like two people in one sweater, one trying to become an energy being, and another who can make keys to any lock.
-While there, she decides to clear her father's name, although he was killed for murdering the son of the asylum's owner, Dr. Marcel.
+Such friends include two people in one sweater, one trying to become an energy being, and another who can make keys to any lock.
+While there, she decides to clear her father's name, although he was killed for murdering asylum owner Dr. Marcel's son.
 Harvey then gives Edna the ability to relive certain events in her past, called 'Tempomorphing'.
 After escaping in Dr. Marcel's car, they crash in a swamp and go separate ways, the 'Keymaster' following Edna.
-He wanted revenge on Edna for releasing 'Someone who should never be released', himself.
-After escaping a Church that he locked both Edna and himself in, she finds herself at her own house where she learns that she was the one who committed the murder by pushing Dr. Marcel's son down the stairs and that her father took the blame.
-Dr. Marcel then arrives and asks her to come back with him so he can have her memory erased as her father asked Dr. Marcel to do.
+He wanted revenge on Edna for releasing 'someone who should never be released', meaning himself.
+After escaping a Church that he locked both Edna and himself in, she finds herself at her own house where she learns that she was the one who committed the murder of Dr. Marcel's son by pushing him down the stairs and that her father took the blame.
+Dr. Marcel then arrives and asks her to come back with him so he can have her memory erased, as her father asked him to do.
 Though he succeeded several times, Harvey always brought her memories back.
-Edna is then given two options: Destroy Harvey and have her memory erased, or listen to Harvey and push him down the stairs as his son was.
-If she listens to Dr. Marcel, she cuts Harvey to pieces with scissors, is renamed and given house chores to do for the rest of her life, which she then adores doing.
-If she listens to Harvey, then she knocks Dr. Marcel down the staircase with a mallet from his office and is never heard from again, the only clue of her fate being the remains of Harvey found by the ocean.
+Edna is then given two options: Destroy Harvey and have her memory erased permanently, or listen to Harvey and push him down the stairs like she pushed his son.
+If she listens to Dr. Marcel, she cuts Harvey to pieces with scissors, is renamed, and given house chores to do for the rest of her life, which she then adores doing.
+If she listens to Harvey, however, she knocks Dr. Marcel down the staircase with a mallet from his office and is never heard from again, the only clue of her fate being the remains of Harvey found by the ocean.